manolitto/openvlex2/README.md

   ![Spiral Staircase](img/img015.jpg)
   ![Tower Staircase](img/img014.jpg)

+- Print a type "A" separate wall and use it either as an exterior wall with a textured base or as an interior wall by using the special [1/2 inch OpenVLex base](bases/separate_wall/).

 - Print a bunch of 1x1 floor tiles of different styles (e.g. Dwarven Plain and Knotwork) and enjoy building **mosaics and patterned floor** tiles in endless variety.